Ultimate Guide: USPS Tabbing Requirements for Self Mailers

 Any folded self-mailer must follow the USPS’s regulations and be sealed with glue or tabs.
 Below, we break down the USPS tabbing and gluing requirements.

-• Oblong pieces: Weight up to 3 ounces, 1 tab is placed in the center of the top edge and 1 in the center of the trailing edge.
-OR both tabs may be placed on trailing edge with within 1 inch of the top and bottom edges.
+Oblong pieces: Weight up to 3 ounces, 1 tab is placed in the center of the top edge and 1 in the center of the trailing edge.
+OR both tabs may be placed on the trailing edge within 1 inch of the top and bottom edges.

 Note: Tabs cannot be put on the bottom of these mail pieces.